-The anti-CCP antibodies have a higher probability quotient for RA diagnosis than does RF, and higher specificity (95%).
+The sensitivity of anti-CCP antibodies ranges from 12% to 93% and their specificity from 63% to 100%).
 They may appear years before the disease and are related with the prognosis for its progression.

 Anti-CCP determination should be requested when evaluating a patient with recent-onset arthritis.
 [1b, A]